ckammerl/Run-Planner/_PRESS-RELEASE.md

 ## Problem ##
   > Describe the problem your product solves.
-  Sometimes you don't know what to bring for a run you have in 3 hours, two days, 200 miles away.
+  Sometimes you don't know what to bring for a run you have in two days, 200 miles away.

 ## Solution ##
   > Describe how your product elegantly solves the problem.